espressif/esp-idf/docs/en/api-reference/system/heap_debug.rst

 - In the project configuration menu, navigate to ``Component settings`` -> ``Application Level Tracing`` -> ``FreeRTOS SystemView Tracing`` and enable :ref:`CONFIG_APPTRACE_SV_ENABLE`.
 - Call the function :cpp:func:`heap_trace_init_tohost` early in the program, to initialize JTAG heap tracing module.
 - Call the function :cpp:func:`heap_trace_start` to begin recording all mallocs/frees in the system.
 Call this immediately before the piece of code which you suspect is leaking memory.
-  In host-based mode argument to this function is ignored and heap tracing module behaves like ``HEAP_TRACE_ALL`` was passed: all allocations and deallocations are sent to the host.
+  In host-based mode, the argument to this function is ignored, and the heap tracing module behaves like ``HEAP_TRACE_ALL`` was passed: all allocations and deallocations are sent to the host.
 - Call the function :cpp:func:`heap_trace_stop` to stop the trace once the suspect piece of code has finished executing.

 An example::